 Why such a drop?

-Then I remembered.
-I watered my lawn every other day last year because my wife and I chose to lay new sod in my front yard.
+Then, I remembered.
+I watered my lawn every other day last year because my wife and I chose to lay new sod in our front yard (a rather tiny front yard, at that).

 What’s more is that I even watered my lawn this May a few times (let’s estimate 3), for a net addition of 12 waterings last year.